 Some sites will ask you to verify your account before you can place your first bet.
 This is an extra level of security that helps to ensure you’re who you say you are.
 In most cases, you’ll be asked to submit a copy of your driving license or passport.
 You may also have to provide details from your bank account.

 Verifying your account before you bet can be a quick and easy process.
-It can also help to speed up the process of withdrawing your winnings.
+It can also help to speed up the process of withdrawing your winnings under 1 hour.
 Some operators will require you to provide proof of identity each time you make a deposit.

 Verification after registration